 Support for automatically uploading and bi-directional syncing of your product catalog with major channels such as Facebook, Instagram and Amazon means no more manual exports or inaccurate inventory counts.

 We are revamping our Segment integration so that you can send your data to your analytics and reporting services of choice without having to build custom integrations for each one.
 This way, you’ll be able to try new services with little to no engineering investment.

 Extensions that add support for modern email marketing platforms (Klaviyo, MailChimp) will allow your team to easily build and test complex email sequences such as abandoned cart flows with no development work.

-UGC is one of the best ways to organically promote your brand, which is why we aim to integrate with popular services that will help you generate and promote user content for your brand.
+UGC is one of the best ways to organically promote your brand, which is why we've integrated it with popular services that help you generate and promote user content for your brand.

 We want store administrators to have the right tools for the job: common business workflows will be streamlined thanks to the feedback we collected from the community, and the UX and UI of the Solidus backend will be improved dramatically over the next year.